minetest-mods-camp/arena_lib/DOCS.md

 #### 1.2.1 Editor
 From version 3.0.0, arena_lib comes with a fancy editor via hotbar so you don't have to configure and memorise a lot of commands (if you still want to go full CLI/chat though, skip this paragraph).
-In order to use the editor, the specified arena must be disabled and no other players must be editing the same arena.
-The rest is pretty straightforward :D and if you're not sure of what something does, just open the inventory and read its name.
+In order to use the editor, no other players must be editing the same arena.
+When entering it, the arena is disabled automatically.
+The rest is pretty straightforward :D if you're not sure of what something does, just open the inventory and read its name.
 The function calling the editor is
 `arena_lib.enter_editor(sender, mod, arena_name)`